davschu/Newtrinos.jl/README.md

 ## Inference

 Let's run a likelihood analysis to construct confidence contours in the (θ₂₃, Δm²₃₁) parameter space.
-Here we use a conditional likelihood for illusatration.
+Here we use a conditional likelihood for illustration.
 More realistically, you may want to run `Newtrinos.profile` instead for a full profile likelihood.
-Examples on Bayesian Inference will follow.
+For more realistic examples, browse the GitHub directories of the different experiments under ´src/experiments´, which contain GitHub-style ´README.md´ pages that show realistic reproductions of official results.

 ```julia